Archie Loyd

-Archie Kirkman Loyd KC (22 January 1847 – 1 December 1922) was a British barrister and twice Member of Parliament for Abingdon.
+Archie Kirkman Loyd, KC (22 January 1847 – 1 December 1922) was a British civil servant, barrister and twice Member of Parliament for Abingdon.

 Early life

 Loyd was born on 22 January 1847 in Agra in the North-Western Provinces of India, the third son of Thomas Kirkman Loyd and Annie Hirst Loyd (née Haig).
 He was educated at Brighton College then as a pupil of Walter Wren, he took the open competition for the Indian Civil Service and later won prizes for English Law and Hindi.
 He resigned for the Indian Civil Service in 1868 when he was called to the bar by the Middle Temple and in 1892 he was appointed a Queen's Counsel.

 Politics

 In the 1895 General Election he was elected as a Member of Parliament for Abingdon as a member of the Conservative Party.
 He retired in 1905 but was returned again as a member in a by-election which he held until November 1918.
 He was appointed a deputy lieutenant of Berkshire in 1900.